Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Theoretical analysis

-The joint estimation error in \eqref{eq: l2error} consists of three components: (i) estimating the $K$ non-zero diagonal entries $\hat{\Theta}_{j,j}^{(k)}$, with rate $K/N$; (ii) estimating $s$ neighbors from $p-1$ nodes, with rate $(s \log p)/N$; and (iii) estimating $ss_0$ edges from $sK$ potential edges, with rate $(ss_0 \log(sK))/N$.
-Additionally, from \eqref{eq: l2error} we obtain the joint estimation error bound in Frobenius norm as

-This result offers a more refined error bound than existing joint estimation methods \citep{Cai2016joint, wang17joint}.
-Furthermore, if $s_0 =o(K/\log(sK)) $, i.e., the similarity among the $K$ graphs is relatively weak, \eqref{eq: frob} indicates that our estimator achieves higher accuracy than the estimator relying on prior support structure information \citep{Ma16joint}.
+\end{enumerate} \end{theorem} The joint estimation bound in \eqref{eq: l2error} consists of three components: (i) estimating the $K$ non-zero diagonal entries $\hat{\Theta}_{j,j}^{(k)}$, with rate $K/N$; (ii) estimating $s_j$ neighbors from $p-1$ nodes, with rate $(s_j \log p)/N$; and (iii) estimating $s_j s_{0,j}$ edges from $s_j K$ potential edges, with rate $(s_j s_{0,j} \log(s_j K))/N$.
+This decomposition demonstrates that our MIGHT method can adapt to the local $(s_j, s_{0,j})$ joint structure of each node $j$, yielding an adaptive error bound while ensuring the estimator maintains joint sparsity.
+Additionally, by combining the node-specific bound \eqref{eq: l2error}, we can obtain the joint estimation bound in Frobenius norm as { } This result offers a more refined error bound than the separation estimation rate $\sqrt{K \cdot \sum_{j \in [p]} \frac{ s_j \log p}{N} }$.
+It is also sharper than the bound in existing joint estimation methods \cite{Cai2016joint, wang17joint}.
+Furthermore, even when prior support structure information is known, the upper bound derived by \cite{Ma16joint}, $\sqrt{\frac{\sum_{j \in [p]} s_j \log p}{N}} + \sqrt{\frac{K \sum_{j \in [p]}s_j }{N}}$, could be less tight than ours in \eqref{eq: frob} in the case when $\sum_{j\in[p]} s_j > \sum_{j\in[p]} s_j \frac{s_{0,j} \log(s_j K)}{K}$.
+This scenario can be readily satisfied when the inter-graph local similarity is relatively low for some of the nodes.
 This demonstrates the superior accuracy and adaptability of our method.